investindex/Psychology/README.md

 &nbsp;

-#### Write it down
+### Write it down

 How can you resist the temptations of fear and greed?
 One of the best methods, in my view, is to write a mission statement for your investments.
 There's an example in this footnote<sup id="fn1">[[1]](#f1)</sup> for a young person about to start investing.

 The statement should be detailed, ideally describing how you'll invest your money and the specific allocations in each account.
 The example statement doesn't just explain what the person will do, but also what their financial goals are and how the actions in their plan will support them.
 Your justifications and goals may be quite different than theirs — it's just an example.
 Whenever you feel any doubts about your investment plan, you can return to your mission statement and reassure yourself that however you may feel about the state of financial markets, you carefully considered your plan before you wrote the statement and made commitments in writing.
+This doesn't mean you can never change your plan, but you should do so only with a calm mind after significant thought.
 Let the mission statement represent the conclusions of your most reflective self.
-This doesn't mean you can never change your plan, but you should do so only after significant thought and in a calm state of mind.

 &nbsp;

-#### Stop looking at your investments
+### Stop looking at your investments

 Mobile devices have made it possible for any investor to access real-time market data at any time, and to trade at a moment's notice with no human intermediaries.
 Is this good for you?
 Only if you can handle it.